Quantizing Bosonized Fermi Surfaces: Landau levels and bosonization

 We have dropped the dependence on $m_1,\,m_2$, since it is not essential to this discussion.
 The discreteness of the levels implies that Moyal bracket obtained upon Fourier transforming is a little more complicated (although this would also arise in conventional 1d bosonization in a finite volume): for $\hat H =\sum_n \int \frac{d\theta}{2\pi} H(\theta,n) f(\theta,n)$,

 where $d_n$ is a discrete derivative.
 The arcsine produces additional higher order in $\partial_\nu \sim B$ corrections that are not accompanied by $\partial_\theta\sim B$.
-Therefore, they can be ignored in the $B\to 0$ limit, where the Landau levels become continuous and one has \LD{One subtlety here: the $\partial_\nu$ could hit the semiclassical phase $e^{ip_F q/B}$ in the def of the density, in which case it would not be $B$ supressed but rather $q/p_F$ suppressed.
-Could this also contribute to the purely geometric $q^2$ correction to rhorho?}
+Therefore, they can be ignored in the $B\to 0$ limit, where the Landau levels become continuous and one has

 which is the expression used in \eqref{eq_mag_moyal}.